begriffs/heroku-buildpack-ghc/README.md

 Heroku and put them on S3 to speed up future deploys for everyone.
 Luckily the buildpack can do the building too.

-Adjust the `GHC_VERSION` and `CABAL_VERSION` in `bin/compile` and
+Adjust the `GHC_VER` and `CABAL_VER` environment vars and then deploy.
-`bin/release` then deploy.
 It will build the new binaries from the standard GHC distribution.
 Then copy the results to S3 like this:

 ```sh
 heroku run bash